 Address: 316 Pike St, Cincinnati, OH 45202

-Admission to the Taft Museum of Art is free for Taft members, military veterans, and children under 18 years old.
-The museum also offers a variety of educational programs, such as art classes and workshops.
-As far as historical and cultural things to do in Cincinnati go, the Taft Museum of Art is a great choice!
-It’s also a great way to spend a rainy day in Cincinnati.
+Admission to the Taft Museum of Art is free for Taft museum members, military veterans, and children under 18.
+This National Historic Landmark is well worth a visit and a great way to spend a rainy day in Cincinnati.

 13. Cincinnati Observatory